 SmoΞ» provides three main string types:

-nstr (zero-terminated with length information), and
+nstr (null-terminated with length information), and

 Most operations on strings are zero-cost abstractions over simple arithmetics, as happens